 The Code Provision recommends that "there should be a clear division of responsibilities at the head of the Company between the running of the board and the executive responsibility for the running of the Company's business".
-During 2018, the chairmanship of the Company was vested in Lawrence Zammit.
-Until 23 April 2018, the position of CEO was occupied by Clive Whiley.
-However, owing to supervening causes associated with Clive Whiley's temporary leave of absence, Lawrence Zammit temporarily took over the role of CEO until 1 February 2019, when Elizabeth Ka-Yee Kan was appointed as CEO of the Company.
+During 2019, the chairmanship of the Company was vested in Lawrence Zammit.
+Until 31 January 2019, the position of CEO was also occupied by Lawrence Zammit.
+Elizabeth Ka-Yee Kan was appointed as CEO of the Company as of 1 February 2019.